datastaxdevs/workshop-streaming-game/README.md

 #### 3a.
 Environment variables

 You need to pass the connection URL and secret to the API for it to be able to speak to the Streaming topic.
-To do so, first **go to the API console**.
+To do so, first **go to the API console** and make sure you are in the `api` subdirectory.

 Then create a file `.env` by copying the `.env.sample` in the same directory, with the commands